-1. Reimbursement- Reimbursement will be on a fee-for-service basis, billed monthly on the HCFA-1500 form.
-Payment will be the lesser of the charge or the established fee.
+Reimbursement will be on a fee-for-service basis.
+Payment will be the established Mississippi Medicaid fee.

-The established fees were based on like procedures and services currently paid in the Medicaid program.
+The established fees were based on like procedures and services currently paid in the Mississippi Medicaid program.
+Effective July 1, 2021, all fees will remain the same as those effective for State Fiscal Year (SFY) 2021.